Aadniz/Vim-Jetbrains-Deployment/README.md

 2. Validate if all the files in .idea folder is found, do `:call JB_SFTP_Enabled_Status()`
 3. Then you need to generate the config by doing `:call JB_SFTP_GenerateConfig()`
 5. You need to setup generate a ssh key identity file, this will be asked automatically anyways, but you can do it manually with `:call JB_SFTP_GenerateSSHKeyFile()`
-5. Then, you can sync all hashsums for both directories locally and remote, do `:call JB_SFTP_SyncAll_sha256sum()` (This will lag for several minutes, maybe even an hour sadly, Haven't made any progress bar on this)
+5. Then, you can sync all hashsums for both directories locally and remote, do `:call JB_SFTP_SyncAll_sha256sum()` (Depending on the project size, this might take up to around 30 minutes)

 ## Mapping example